Working with Animations in PowerPoint Library

 Adding animation to text

 Animation effects can be applied to text.
-The following code example demonstrated how to set an animation effect to a text.
+The following code example demonstrates how to set an animation effect to text.

 //Retrieve the first slide from Presentation